 There are two kinds of women who get involved with married men.
-Some are like Carrie, the leading lady in my earlier novel, The Deception.
+Some are like Carrie, from my earlier contemporary romance novel, The Deception.
 They’re duped into believing the man is single and available.
-Then there is the other kind.
-She knows upfront the man is married, but chooses to get involved with him anyway.
+Then there is the other kind of woman.
+She knows the man is married, but she chooses to get involved with him anyway.

-Annette, one of the antagonists in The Betrayal, is the latter.
-Not only does she know, from the get-go, that Jesse is a married man, she also knows his wife, Emily.
+Annette Claiborne, one of the antagonists in my contemporary romance novel, The Betrayal, is the latter.
+Not only does she know Jesse is a married man, she also knows his wife, Emily.
 Jesse, however, is nothing if not charming and seductive.
-He takes full advantage of the fact that Annette has become disillusioned with her significant other, and he uses it as the catalyst to initiate their affair.
+He knows Annette has become disillusioned with her own significant other, and he uses it to his advantage to seduce her and initiate their affair.

-Annette thinks she’s doing Emily a favor by breaking them up.
+In the meantime, Annette has convinced herself she’s doing Emily a favor by breaking up her marriage.
 She knows Emily put her dream of becoming a concert pianist on hold to help Jesse with his career.
-Therefore, she is, “helping” Emily by freeing her so she can finally pursue her dream.
+Therefore, in her mind, she’s helping Emily by freeing her from Jesse so she can finally pursue her dream.
 Emily, however, doesn’t quite see it that way.

-Jesse soon tires of Annette.
-He ends the affair and tries to win Emily back.
-Annette, however, has no intention of going quietly into the night.
-She comes up with her own desperate scheme to get Jesse back.
-The consequences of which will forever change the lives of everyone involved.
+Jesse soon ends the affair and tries win Emily back, but Annette has no intention of going quietly into the night.
+She’s fallen hard for Jesse, so she comes up with her own desperate scheme to get him back, and the consequences will forever change the lives of everyone involved.

-Annette is a purely fictitious character, and, thankfully, not inspired by anyone I’ve ever encountered.
-There are, unfortunately, plenty of real life Annettes out there.
-That’s what makes her the woman you’ll love to hate.
+Annette is a purely fictitious character.
+She isn’t based on anyone I’ve ever encountered.
+Unfortunately, there plenty of real-life women out there who are just like her.
+This is what makes her the woman you’ll love to hate.